 - Air Optix

 Lens categories include conventional vial lenses and daily, weekly, and monthly disposables.
-Single-vision, multifocals, toric lenses for astigmatism, and colored lenses are available lens types.
+Single-vision, multifocal, toric lenses for astigmatism, and colored lenses are the lens types they offer.

 DiscountContacts.com also sells rigid gas-permeable (RGP) lenses.
-These lenses are harder than soft contact lenses and allow more oxygen to pass through the lens material.
+These lenses are harder than soft contact lenses, allowing more oxygen to pass through the lens material.
 RGP lenses last longer than soft lenses and provide sharper vision.
 However, it takes time for regular contact lens wearers to become comfortable with the lens type.
-RGP lenses start at $35 per lens, but they can last for years with proper care.
+RGP lenses start at $35 per lens but can last for years with proper care.

 Overall, prices are competitive.
-For example, a 90-count box of Acuvue Oasys 1-Day costs $94.99 on DiscountContacts.com.
-However, there’s a 20% discount for new customers and reorders on subscriptions.
+For example, a 90-count box of Acuvue Oasys 1-Day costs $98.99 on DiscountContacts.com.
+However, there’s a 20% discount for new customers.
 Students and military members also qualify for a 20% discount on all orders.
-That reduces the price to $75.99.
-At Walmart, the same box is about $80 unless you order six or 12 months’ worth of lenses.
+That reduces the price to $79.19.
+At Walmart, the same box is over $80 unless you order six or 12 months’ worth of lenses.

 Unlike many online providers, DiscountContacts.com offers limited eye care via an online test and a remote eye doctor.
 The free online vision test is available to people between the ages of 18 and 55.
 You use your computer and smartphone to complete the vision test.
 Your computer displays letter charts like at the optometrist, and you complete vision test questions on your smartphone.